tryolabs/aws-workshop/workshop/elb-auto-scaling-group/02-auto-scaling-group.md

 Amazon provides [Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/latest/userguide/AutoScalingGroup.html) as way to build a more robust application which can handle increasing loads.
 Using these, you can setup rules (scaling policies) so more instances serving your application

-To create an Auto Scaling Group, first we need to create a [Launch Configuration Group](http://docs.aws.amazon.com/autoscaling/latest/userguide/LaunchConfiguration.html), which is basically a template that specifies properties of the instances that will be launched.
+To create an Auto Scaling Group, first we need to create a [Launch Configuration](http://docs.aws.amazon.com/autoscaling/latest/userguide/LaunchConfiguration.html), which is basically a template that specifies properties of the instances that will be launched.

 ## Create Launch Configuration
 1. Go to **EC2** under **Compute** section.